- 1 Why Do Dogs Pant Excessively Sometimes?

 It can cause mild, chronic discomfort or severe, acute pain.
 Dogs with IVDD have a hard time getting comfortable and tend to pant more than usual.

 They are often restless and won’t lay down due to back pain.
-Other symptoms include yelping randomly, hiding, panting and shaking.
+Other symptoms include a dog yelping randomly, hiding, panting and shaking.

 Bladder infections and stones are common in senior pets and certain breeds of dogs.
 Common symptoms of urinary tract infection and inflammation are increased frequency of urination, peeing in the house or bed, straining to urinate, foul urine odor, and blood in the urine.